Universal Limitations on Quantum Key Distribution over a Network: Introduction

-Seminal papers~\cite{HHHO05,christandl2004squashed} on upper bounds on secret key distillation from states along with results from Refs.~\cite{BDSW96,VPRK97,VP98,HHH99,Dat09} have led to notable recent progress in the aforementioned direction, for two parties over point-to-point channels assisted with local quantum operations and classical communication (LOCC)~\cite{TGW14,PLOB15,WTB16,CM17}.
-Building upon these works, further progress has been made in the case of two parties in restricted network settings, e.g., bidirectional~\cite{DBW17,BDW18,D18thesis}, broadcast~\cite{LP17,seshadreesan2016bounds,TSW17} and multiple access quantum channels~\cite{LP17}, see also Section~\ref{sec:survey}.
+Given the broad interest in implementing such technologies, understanding the fundamental limitations on the key rates achievable in scenarios such as quantum networks, quantum repeaters as well as setups for MDI-QKD is an important task.
+Seminal papers~\cite{HHHO05,christandl2004squashed} on upper bounds on secret key distillation from states along with results from Refs.~\cite{BDSW96,VPRK97,VP98,HHH99,Dat09} have led to notable recent progress in the aforementioned direction, for two parties over point-to-point channels assisted by local quantum operations and classical communication (LOCC)~\cite{TGW14,PLOB15,WTB16,CM17}.
+Building upon these works, further progress has been made in restricted network settings, e.g., between two parties over bidirectional~\cite{DBW17,BDW18,D18thesis}, broadcast~\cite{LP17,seshadreesan2016bounds,TSW17}, multiple access, and interference quantum channels~\cite{LP17}, as well as quantum repeaters~\cite{bauml2015limitations,CM17} and networks consisting of point-to-point~\cite{AML16,RKB+17,pirandola2019capacities} or broadcast channels~\cite{bauml2017fundamental}.